BDSP RNG Manipulation (CFW)

 Main Features

-Visit the official PokeViewer Wiki for more detailed information about program features.
+Visit the official PokeViewer Wiki for more information about program features.

-Important - At this stage the three main programs (PokeFinder, SysBot.NET & PokeViewer.NET) should be configured properly configured and you should have a basic understanding of how to use them.
-Setting up LINQPad scripts for PokéRadar RNG manipulation will be covered on the PokéRadar page.
+Important - At this stage, the three main programs (PokeFinder, SysBot.NET & PokeViewer.NET) should be properly configured and you should have a basic understanding of how to use them.
+Take some time to explore the features and familiarize yourself with the layout before proceeding.
+You can refer back to this section if you need a refresher on program features or layout.

 The Process